-The best workout earbuds you can buy are true wireless - they give you wire-free runs and gym sessions, keeping you motivated without the distraction of getting tangled up... so long as they don't fall out en route.
+The wireless convenience means the best running headphones you can buy are true wireless, as long as you get a pair with a rock-solid fit.
 If that's a worry then the best wireless earbuds for you might be those with extra security from a connecting wire or ear hook.

 True wireless headphones are dominating the audio world and are way out in front of even the best noise-cancelling headphones, so without further ado, here's the list of the best true wireless buds you can buy today.